PhpCodeArcheology/PhpCodeArcheology/README.md

-# PhpLegacyAnalyzer
+# PhpCodeArcheology

-**PhpCodeArcheology** analyzes your PHP project and provides metrics about your files, classes, methods and functions.
-The HTML report gives you all the information to the deepest level that you need to evaluate your project.
+**PhpCodeArcheology** analyzes your PHP project, providing detailed metrics on files, classes, methods, and functions.
+The comprehensive HTML report equips you with deep insights necessary for evaluating your project.

 ## Installation

-Install PhpCodeArcheology with Composer.
+Install PhpCodeArcheology using Composer by running the following command in your terminal:

 ```
 composer require PhpCodeArcheology/PhpCodeArcheology --dev